Comparing Two Lists – VBA UDF shootout between Linear Search, Binary Search, Collection and Dictionary

 Jeff

-3. jeff Weir Says:
+3. jeff Weir says:

 Ahhh…I didn’t realise that you need an OPTION BASE 1 statement in the module.
 Now it seems to be working.
 Still, let me know if you can share a workbook.